eppineda/ed/README.md

 I. Summary

-An AES-192 encryption and decription wrapper library for crypto.
+An AES-192 encryption and decryption wrapper library for crypto.

 For more information about AES, visit https://en.wikipedia.org/w/index.php?title=Advanced_Encryption_Standard